 Australia’s annual Good Design Awards programme is one of the oldest and most prestigious international design awards in the world, promoting excellence in design and innovation since 1958.

-“We are very chuffed to have been recognised with a major design award for an interactive art installation that makes rainbows,” says Sarosh Mulla, now a senior lecturer at the School of Architecture.
+“We are very chuffed to have been recognised with a major design award for an interactive art installation that makes rainbows,” says Sarosh Mulla, now a senior lecturer at the School of Architecture and Planning.

 He designed the installation along with Elam graduate, installation artist and designer, Shahriar Asdollah-Zadeh (who now teaches on the Design Programme at the University) and Patrick Loo, an architect who last year completed a masters in commercialisation and entrepreneurship at the University.